CathIAS/TLIO/index.md

 <details>
 <summary> Network robustness </summary>

-To make our network more robust to input noise, we trained with data augmentation by perturbing the input with random bias and gravity direction noise.
-We observe on the average performance on the test set that the network output is more robust to input errors.
+To make our network more robust to input noise, we trained using data augmentation techniques by perturbing the input with random bias and gravity direction noise.
+We observe on the test set that the network is more robust to input errors when trained with both gravity direction and bias perturbations.

 <p align="center">
   <img width="70%" src="assets/perturbation.png" />